-Policies on sanctions control, restraint and complaints procedures are available to children, parents and professionals as required.
+Policies on Promoting Positive Behaviour, Non-Restrictive Contact and our Complaints procedures are available to children, parents and professionals as required.
 These policies are imperative to ensure that behaviours are responded to in a consistent and fair manner.
 Any form of corporal punishment is forbidden.
 Foster carers strive to offer a consistent environment and the role models that children require.